 From Figs. 3-5 it can be seen that the interference pattern of the conductance oscillations, in particular the size and appearance of "dead" regions, depend on the depth of the defect.
-These characteristics of the part of the conductance related to the scattering by the defect contains the information about the position of the defect.
+These characteristics of the part of the conductance related to the scattering by the defect contain the information about the position of the defect.
 For all orientations of the metal surface the defect position in the plane of the surface corresponds to a center of symmetry.
-The depth can be found in the following way: the orientation of the "neck" axes defines the axes of the cones, in which there are no scattered electrons.
-Vertexes of the cones coincide with the defect.
+The depth can be found in the following way: the orientation of the "neck" axes defines the axes of the cones in which there are no scattered electrons.
+The vertices of these cones coincide with the defect.
 If the contact is situated at a point which belongs to a sectional plane of the cones by a surface plane, the conductance of the contact is equal to its value without the defect (we called these "dead" regions).
-A rough estimation of the defect depth can be obtained if we use the approximation of a cone of revolution with an opening angle 2γ .
-For example, in Fig. 5 the radius R of the central "dead" region is defined by the equality
+A rough estimate of the defect depth can be obtained if we use the approximation of a cone of revolution with an opening angle 2γ .
+For example, in Fig. 5 the radius R of the central "dead" region is defined by the equality $R = z_0 \cot \gamma \ (\gamma \approx 30^{\circ})^6$ Using a fitting of experimental results with theoretical calculations in the framework our method enables one to find the depth of the defect below metal surface more exactly.